ghcformacosx/ghc-dot-app/README.md

 $ (cd GHC; xcodebuild)
 ```

-Will produce a signed release build at `./GHC/build/Release/GHC.app`.
+Will produce a signed release build at `./GHC/build/Release/GHC.app`,
+if you have setup a signing identity with a Developer ID certificate.

 # TODO